gbrault/FTSDocuments/patch_flask_appbuilder/readme.md

 However, it's important to use monkey patching judiciously, as it can make code harder to understand and debug, especially when done in a large codebase with multiple developers.

 It's generally better to modify code directly, rather than relying on monkey patching, whenever possible.

+With the methodology we are using, as the Monkey Patching is centralized in the patch file directory, it is easier to understand and debug.

+No modification to the package source code makes easier communication with the package maintainer.

+Scattering the monkey patching in the code makes it difficult to understand and debug.